pathtofile/pathtofile.github.io/_posts/2021-07-07-ebpf-hooks.md

 }
 ```

-I ran this program on an `Ubuntu 21.04 (kernel 5.11.0-22-generic)` machine, I got this output:
+When I ran this program on an `Ubuntu 21.04 (kernel 5.11.0)` machine, I got this output:
 ```bash
 ## Terminal 1 - send arbitrary signal 23 to own process
 kill -s 23 $$